 Think about where you’re hosting the reception.
 Is it a hotel?
 An art gallery?
 A banquet hall or restaurant?
 Depending on how your credit-card provider codes your venue purchase, you may be able to get points for the purchase.

-Use either a co-branded credit card that offers you bonus points on that specific hotel chain (Hyatt, SPG/Marriott, Hilton, Ritz-Carlton and IHG all have multiple versions of their own cards) or the Chase Sapphire Reserve or Sapphire Preferred cards, which give you 3X and 2X Chase Ultimate Rewards (UR) points, respectively, on travel purchases — including hotels.
+Use either a co-branded credit card that offers you bonus points on that specific hotel chain (Hyatt, Marriott, Hilton and IHG all have multiple versions of their own cards) or the Chase Sapphire Reserve or Sapphire Preferred cards, which give you 3X and 2X Chase Ultimate Rewards (UR) points, respectively, on travel purchases — including hotels.
 UR points are considered especially valuable because they can be used with many airline and hotel transfer partners.

-Use the American Express Gold card, which earns 4X Membership Rewards points per dollar spent at US restaurants.
-These points can also be transferred to a variety of partners to book travel.
-Interestingly, the CChase Sapphire Reserve and Preferred cards give you 3X and 2X Chase Ultimate Rewards points on dining in the US or abroad (and have no foreign transaction fees).
+Use the American Express Gold card, which earns 4X Membership Rewards points per dollar spent at restaurants (and at grocery stores), as well as some other perks like a $100 airline fee credit and a 35,000 Amex Membership Rewards point bonus if you spend $4,000 in the three months of card membership.
+These points can also be transferred to a variety of partners to book travel (ahem, honeymoon).
+The card has a $250 annual fee.
 It’s worth checking with your card company to see if your banquet hall codes as a dining purchase before paying.
 You can also use these cards to earn bonus points on your rehearsal dinner.

 For Art Galleries, Museums Or Amusement Parks

-Use The Citi Premier card or the Citi ThankYou, which give you 2X ThankYou points that you can later transfer to travel partners, or the Capital One Savor Cash Rewards, which gives you 4% cash back on entertainment purchases.
+Use the Capital One Savor Cash Rewards (it has a $95 annual fee), which gives you 4% cash back on entertainment purchases (and dining, so you could use it at a restaurant venue too if you’d prefer cash back to points).
+The card comes with a one-time $300 cash bonus once you spend $3,000 on purchases within three months from account opening.
 But make sure to check with your card company to ensure your venue indeed codes as entertainment.
 In some cases, whether or not a certain place is definitely considered a museum or gallery (typically coded as a ‘tourist’ attraction) could be debatable.

 The Best Credit Cards for Invitations, Thank You Notes, Photos & More